-If your church or-faith-based organization is interested in starting or expanding an outreach into the community or is in need of funds for something other than operating expenses, there are faith-based grants available.
-Identifying what you need helps you find a funding source with the same goals as your organization.
+If your church or-faith-based organization is interested in starting or expanding an outreach into the community, or is in need of funds for something other than operating expenses, there are faith-based grants available.
+Identifying what you need helps you to find a funding source with the same goals as your organization.

 The most common faith-based grants are offered through foundations.
 Foundations can offer more variety, but few fund operational expenses such as salaries, utilities, supplies, etc. unless it is part of a service or program that is being funded through a faith-based grant from their funds.
-It is normal for grantors to request that the program or project be performed in a separate building from the church itself to ensure that there is no discrimination
+It is normal for grantors to request that the program or project be performed in a separate building from the church itself to ensure that there is no discrimination.

 One of the most important things to remember when preparing your faith-based grant proposal, is there are few grants set aside just for faith-based organizations.
 Organizations receive grant funds through venues that also offer the same funding to community organizations.
 This makes it important that your faith-based grant proposal be completed as competitively as possible.
-A good way to make it competitive is to focus on the benefit to the community and the difference your project will make in the lives of those the grant funds will impact.
+A good way to make it competitive is to focus on the benefit to the community and the difference your project will make in the lives of those the grant funds will affect.